Shahrukh of Kokand

 As the first ruler of the independent Kokand Khanate after separation from Bukhara, he ordered nobles to have a fortified castle constructed in the region.
-Before his death, reported to be around 1721 the new khanate acquired the cities of Margilan, Namagan, and Isfara in addition to the new capital Kokand.
+Before his death, reported to be around 1721 the new khanate acquired the cities of Margilan, Namangan, and Isfara in addition to the new capital Kokand.

 His oldest son, Abd al-Rahim Biy, took over the Khanate after his death.